Spotlight listing of upcoming events

 Saturday, Oct.
 17

 Bike the Trumbull Valley ‑ Local historian/author Sue A. DelBianco, will be hosting a bike ride through the Trumbull Valley.
 The bike tour will be held at 11 a.m.
 Cyclists will meet at the Tait Road commuter parking lot in Trumbull.
-The event is by reservation only.
 Cyclists are required to wear a face mask.
 Call 203-260-5394 to make a reservation or for more information, or e-mail delbiancosue@yahoo.com.
 Leave a message and your contact information.

 She will have copies of her historical DVD Rails To Trails: A Journey Back in Time, which is about the history of the Trumbull Valley when train was king and all that grew around the railroad.